 - Give a brief (20-30 minute) presentation of the thesis project: salient background, major questions and results to date, and projections for the immediate future. - Answer questions (approximately 30 minutes) concerning the basis of experimental procedures employed, the conclusions drawn from the results to date, and possible alternate strategies. - Be able to demonstrate an understanding of other experimental approaches being used to answer the same and related questions. - Be able to describe and evaluate the major experimental and/or conceptual foundations of the thesis project. - (j) If the General Examination is satisfactory, the Supervisory Committee members who participate at the examination sign the warrant and return it to the GPA.
 If an examination is unsatisfactory, the Supervisory Committee may recommend that the Dean of the Graduate School permit up to a maximum of two additional reexaminations after a period of additional study.
-Any members of a supervisory committee who do not agree with the majority opinion are encouraged to submit a minority report to the Dean of the Graduate School. - (k) When the Graduate School approves candidacy, the student is designated as a candidate for the appropriate doctoral degree and is awarded a candidate certificate.
-After achieving candidate status, a student ordinarily devotes his or her time primarily to the completion of research, writing of the dissertation, and preparation for the Final Examination.
+Any members of a supervisory committee who do not agree with the majority opinion are encouraged to submit a minority report to the Dean of the Graduate School. - (k) When the Graduate School approves candidacy, the student is designated as a candidate for the appropriate doctoral degree.
+After achieving candidate status, a student ordinarily devotes his or her time primarily to the completion of research, writing of the dissertation, and preparation for the Final Examination. - Students should transition to MOLENG 800 dissertation credits.
+A minimum of 28 credits over 3 quarters of MOLENG 800 is required.